rayhanadev/tether/README.md

 **Don't let your tether go wack**!
 If you move it around too much, it becomes **uncontrollable** and you have an awful time dealing with *Eyes*.

 Instead of charging a *Twitchy* head on, wait for it to **run out of fuel** and then destroy it.

-## Leaderboard
-Here are the top three scores!
-Comment below with a picture of your highest score to be added to the leaderboard (and keep in mind this is a small community game, don't bother cheating).

-1. @RayhanADev (19)
-2.
-3.